benjohnbarnes/Service/README.md

 If an API is a co-designed collaboration between the Swift engineers and API engineers, the service's declaration captures this alignment and co-design effort.
 As such, **a service declaration is often a reusable embodiment of considerable embedded effort**.
 It literally packages up engineer time and effort in to a form which can be rapidly integrated by other teams, with much less need for new teams to understand the service's API or the design decisions informing it.

 A service will generally be implemented by building a `URLRequest` from the `Input` type and dispatching this to an API.
 It will then parse the API's response and handle errors, and provide some service `Output` type.
 While these two phases are often not complex, they frequently have many small and subtle facts that must be properly handled for the API to behave correctly and consistently.
-Once again, the exact details of all of this can require considerable discussion and alignment between client and API engineering teams, and also substantial engineer time. **A service implementation encapsulates this effort and makes correctness reusable, granting consistency.**
+Once again, the exact details of all of this can require considerable discussion and alignment between client and API engineering teams, and also substantial engineer time. **A service implementation encapsulates this effort and makes correctness reusable, providing consistency.**

 The service type declaration and its implementation provides CBs 1, 2 & 5.